Local Law 97

 Reducing Your Building Carbon Emissions

 The most effective ways to reduce or eliminate a building’s carbon emissions are to enact energy efficiency and electrification measures.
-This includes updating oil or gas-burning boilers to heat pumps, which run on electricity.
-MPN has air-to-liquid and liquid-to-liquid heat pumps available that will help you in this process of LL97 compliance.
+This includes updating oil or gas-burning boilers to electric boilers or heat pumps, which drastically reduce or eliminate your carbon production, or by completing a boiler conversion which reduces carbon production.
+MPN has air-to-liquid, liquid-to-liquid heat pumps, electric boilers, and a variety of boiler conversion options available that will help you in this process of LL97 compliance.
 We can also provide low-emission boilers and additional emissions-reducing accessories.

 Alternative Compliance Pathways